Jesse Ford

 Strengths

-• Displays impressive point-of-attack power and flashes the ability to set a firm edge against the run; consistently makes effort plays across the field.
+• Displays impressive point-of-attack power and strength, capable of setting a firm edge against the run and shedding blockers effectively.

 Areas to Improve